Naoghuman/lib-tag/README.md

 Download<a name="Download" />
 ---

-Current `version` is `0.2.0`.
+TODO Current `version` is `0.2.0`.
 Main points in this release are:
 * First release from the sub-library `Lib-Tag-Components` :smile: .

 **Maven coordinates**
-In context from a [Maven] project you can use following maven coordinates:
+TODO In context from a [Maven] project you can use following maven coordinates:
 ```xml
 <dependencies>
     <dependency>